-The Company is exposed to a variety of financial risks: market risk (including currency risk and price risk), PSV market risk, credit risk and liquidity risk.
+The Company is exposed to a variety of financial risks: market risk (including currency risk and price risk), PSV and oil drilling services market risk, credit risk and liquidity risk.
 The detailed analysis of the Company's exposure to financial risks as at the balance sheet date are disclosed in Note 3.1 of the financial statements.